Macronutrients VS. Micronutrients

 Stomach acid is important for absorbing nutrients from food.
 If your body is not producing enough stomach acid, you may not have optimal absorption of nutrients (3).
 Stomach acid is also critical for disinfecting and killing off bad microbes.

-Low stomach acid, or hypochlorhydria, is a common underlying problem for people with chronic digestive issues and autoimmune disease.
-Low stomach acid creates a cycle of poor digestion, gut inflammation, microbial overgrowth, leaky gut, elevated stress hormones and decreased nutrient absorption.
+Low stomach acid, or hypochlorhydria, is a common underlying problem for people with chronic digestive issues and autoimmune diseases.
+Low stomach acid creates a cycle of poor digestion, gut inflammation, microbial overgrowth, leaky gut, elevated stress hormones, and decreased nutrient absorption.

 Leaky Gut Syndrome